surniaulula/wpsso-tune-image-editors/README.md

 <p>The reason is that after an image is resized, that image <em>must</em> be sharpened &mdash; but WordPress doesn't do any sharpening, so the resized image remains a bit "fuzzy" &mdash; not what you want for a featured image or shared image on social sites! ;-)</p>

-<p>The WPSSO Tune WP Image Editors (aka WPSSO TIE) add-on provides this missing WordPress feature &mdash; it automatically applies a default amount of sharpening to all JPEG images resized by the WordPress ImageMagick editor.</p>
+<p>The WPSSO Tune Image Editors (aka WPSSO TIE) add-on provides this missing WordPress feature &mdash; it automatically applies a default amount of sharpening to all JPEG images resized by the WordPress ImageMagick editor.</p>

 <p><strong>Compatible with all image compression / optimization plugins:</strong></p>